SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-variants-vs-vaccines.md

   (aspartic acid) with G (glycine).
 The
   [amino acids all have single-letter codes](https://molbiol-tools.ca/Amino_acid_abbreviations.htm).)
-- Also tracked are 2 specific mutations: E484 in red (increases resistance to antibodies) and N501Y (increases transmission).
+- Also tracked are 2 specific mutations: E484 in red (increases resistance to antibodies) and N501Y in blue (increases transmission).
 Both are bad news.
 - Note the variants that have _both_ the bad news mutations: B.1.351 (South Africa), P.1 (Brazil), and sometimes B.1.1.7 (Britain).  _That's_ why you hear so much about these variants and not all the others, bad as the others may be: these guys are arming up to